A4k4sh/Info_gathering/README.md

   -d DOMAIN, --domain DOMAIN
                         Enter the domain name footprinting.
   -s SHODAN, --shodan SHODAN
-                        Enter the IP for shodan search -o OUTPUT, --output OUTPUT
+                        Enter the IP for shodan search.
+  -o OUTPUT, --output OUTPUT
                         Enter the file to write output to.
+  -a shodan_api, --api api
+                        Enter the api for shodan search.